 6 – Power up your computer(s) and/or mobile device(s).

 7 – Reconnect the power cord to your router and then wait a minute or so until it boots up and the lights become somewhat stable.

-9 – Try to access the Internet in the usual manner (i.e. try loading a website in your favorite browser, check your email, watch NetFlix, etc.).
+9 – Once you’re sure the modem is back online, try to access the Internet in the usual manner (i.e. try loading a website in your favorite browser, check your email, watch NetFlix, etc.).